Ckanel/Kleppit/README.md

 # Created by:
 This project was a collaborative effort as a student project.
 My contributions to the project include:
  - Most of the PHP code was done by me, not including the 5 API calls of the main site or the pagination.
- - The front end design and code was written by [Antonis](https://github.com/Pet2Ant/).
+ - The front end design and code were written by [Antonis](https://github.com/Pet2Ant/).
  - The pagination and API calls from [Aurora](https://github.com/alepouna).